Superior Preparation | Extraordinary Results

 or more internships are Bren-facilitated each year (via alumni, Career Development postings, Group Projects, Corporate Partnerships, etc.)

-MESM 2016 Michael Millstein in the office at the University of California, Los Angeles (UCLA), where he worked on energy efficiency projects for UCLA Health through the EDF Climate Corps Fellowship Program.
+Michael Millstein (MESM 2016) in the office at the University of California, Los Angeles, where he worked on energy-efficiency projects for UCLA Health through the EDF Climate Corps Fellowship Program.

-David Gruen (MESM 2016) fly fishing on the Yellowstone River in Montana during intern day with his internship organization, Trout Unlimited, and Montana Aquatic Resources Services.
+David Gruen (MESM 2016) is seen fly-fishing on the Yellowstone River in Montana during Intern Day with his internship organization, Trout Unlimited, and Montana Aquatic Resources Services.

-MESM 2016 Jane Ballard removing pesky Arundo donax from the Santa Clara River with the UCSB Marine Science Institute's Riparian InVasion Research Lab.
+Jane Ballard (MESM 2016) removes invasive Arundo donax from the Santa Clara River.
+Her summer internship with the UCSB Marine Science Institute's Riparian InVasion Research Lab was an extension of her Master's Group Project on Arundo.

 Read stories about international summer internships from years past: